-Adding a patterned wallpaper, a special paint detail or even a muraled tile to the visible portion of your staircase is a unique way to make your stairs truly stand out.
+Adding a patterned wallpaper, a special paint detail, or even a muraled tile to the visible portion of your staircase is a unique way to make your stairs truly stand out.
 Depending on your style there are a million different ways you can make this part of your home feel most like you.
-These examples pictured above are just a few of my favs.
+The examples pictured above are just a few of my favs.

 I’m a huge proponent of adding art or a gallery wall above your staircase.
 It can take a lot of work and time to source and find all the right frames and pieces to hang but I can assure you it is worth the time and planning.
-Framed art and/or mirrors adds character + dimension and makes the walkway feel larger and more ornate than it really is.
+Framed art and/or mirrors add character plus dimension and make the walkway feel larger and more ornate than it really is.

 I’ve always loved the look of a fresh coat of paint on a white or light wood staircase.
 This bright pop of color is a gorgeous yet simple way to draw attention to and differentiate this corner of your home.
 We are really into any shade of blue right now at the studio!

 Atmospheric Interior / Exterior Paint – Sherwin Williams

 Jay Blue Interior / Exterior Paint – Sherwin Williams